The Ultimate Maldives Travel Guide – Jetset Christina (Updated 2023)

 Leave (most of) your shoes at home!

 Ask your resort ahead of time to be sure, but many of the resorts have a “barefoot luxury” vibe, and encourage you to ditch your shoes the second you arrive.
 It’s an awesome feeling not to wear shoes for a whole week, and to be eating dinners with your toes in the sand rather than squished into uncomfy heels!
 I brought one pair of tennis shoes for the resort gyms, but found out that some resorts actually have shoes you can borrow for that reason!
 You really only need one pair of shoes for the airplane.

 You’re going to be in the water every day of your trip – so pack your bikinis and swimwear accordingly!
-Also, keep in mind you’ll probably be keeping pretty active in the ocean – from surfing to snorkeling to jumping off your villa, so you’re going to want to not only pack some chic swimwear to lounge on your overwater bungalow in, but make sure you pack some bikinis you can actually swim in (you girls know what I mean… so many of my bikinis are pretty much just for sunning and fall off every time I do anything active in the water, hah!)
-My favorite for snorkeling were my Watercolors bikinis! (you can get a discount for being a JetsetChristina reader with the code JETSET)
+Also, keep in mind you’ll probably be keeping pretty active in the ocean – from surfing to snorkeling to jumping off your villa, so you’re going to want to not only pack some chic swimwear to lounge on your overwater bungalow in, but make sure you pack some sporty, supportive bikinis you can actually swim in, too!
+(Like this one)

-And these are some of my other favorites I wore in the Maldives: *click on each photo to shop*
+And these are some of my other favorites I wore in the Maldives: *affiliate links, click on each photo to shop*

 Do not underestimate the Maldivian sun.
 Having a couple chic sun hats with you to protect your face (and neck) is so important!
 Not to mention they look chic in all those vacation photos you’re about to take.
 Click on the photos below to shop the hats that I brought on my vacation!